Skip to content ↓

 What is our Philosophy?

-At The Winchcombe School we believe that music provides a powerful and unique form of communication that can change and impact the way children feel, think and act; building self- confidence and creativity.
+At the Winchcombe School we believe that music provides a powerful and unique form of communication that can change and impact the way children feel, think and act; building self- confidence and creativity.
 We aim to inspire children to develop a love of music and an appreciation for it in a variety of contexts.

 What is taught?